jvanengers/woolsocks-extension/source-submission/README.md

 > Automatically earn cashback and discover voucher deals while shopping online.
 Works seamlessly across Chrome, Firefox, and other browsers.

+## Firefox Add-ons listing description

+Woolsocks helps you save money by automatically showing you cashback savings when shopping online.
+It can help you activate online cashback and will remind you to use vouchers to pay with right at checkout.
+It works locally in your browser—no tracking or hidden data collection.
+Woolsocks supports 1000+ merchants.

 ## ✨ Features

-- 🎯 **Automatic Cashback Activation** - Earn cashback on 100+ merchants with one-click activation
+- 🎯 **Automatic or manual Cashback Activation** - Earn cashback on 1000+ merchants
-- 🎁 **Smart Voucher Discovery** - Find gift card deals automatically at checkout
+- 🎁 **Detect how to pay with vouchers at checkout** - Discover vouchers to pay with and get instant cashback
-- 🔒 **Privacy-First** - Local processing, minimal data collection, transparent permissions
+- 🔒 **Privacy-First** - Local processing, minimal data collection
-- 🌍 **Multi-Browser Support** - Chrome, Firefox, Edge, Brave, and more
-- 📱 **Cross-Platform** - Desktop and mobile (Firefox Android)
 - 🚀 **Zero Configuration** - Works immediately after install
-- 🔄 **Session Recovery** - Seamless login with email verification
-- 🌐 **Multi-Country Support** - Works in NL, DE, BE, FR, IT, ES, IE with localized deals
+- 🌐 **Multi-Country Support** - Works in NL, DE, BE, FR, IT, ES, IE with local deals in each region

 ## 🚀 Quick Start